-- Gramophone (n.)
+- gramophone (n.)

-- 1887, trademark by German-born U.S. inventor Emil Berliner (1851-1929), an inversion of phonogram (1884) "the tracing made by a phonograph needle," coined from Greek phone "voice, sound" (see fame (n.)) + gramma "something written" (see grammar).
+- "machine for recording and reproducing sounds by needle-tracing on some solid material," 1887, trademark by German-born U.S. inventor Emil Berliner (1851-1929), an inversion of phonogram (1884) "the tracing made by a phonograph needle," which was coined from Greek phone "voice, sound," from PIE root *bhā- (2) "to speak, tell, say" (see fame (n.)) + gramma "something written" (see -gram).

 Berliner's machine used a flat disc and succeeded with the public.
 Edison's phonograph used a cylinder and did not.
 Despised by linguistic purists (Weekley calls gramophone "An atrocity formed by reversing phonogram") who tried at least to amend it to grammophone, it was replaced by record player after mid-1950s.
 There also was a graphophone (1886).